iterative/dvc.org/content/docs/command-reference/params/diff.md

 ## Options

-- `--targets` - Limit command scope to these params files.
+- `--targets <paths>` - limit command scope to these params files.
 When specifying arguments for `--targets` before `revisions`, you should use `--` after this option's arguments, e.g.: